caolan/async/README.md

 # Async
-_Commonly used patterns for asynchronous code in node.js_
+_Higher-order functions and common patterns for asynchronous code_

-Writing an async library has become a bit of a right of passage for node.js developers.
-There are already lots of interesting ideas out there and I don't want to add to this myriad of already great modules.
+Writing an async library has become a bit of a right of passage for node developers and really I don't want to add to this myriad of already great modules.
 Really.

-Its just that I like my Javascript to look like Javascript, and when I'm using node.js, I want to stay fairly close to the vanilla async implementation.
+However (you saw that coming!), when I'm using node, I want to stay fairly close to the vanilla async implementation.
+When writing my own modules I try to follow the convention of using a single callback with an optional error as the first argument.
+This makes the API easier to understand, and allows people to wrap the API with other methods of handling async code if they so wish.

 Because of this, I've avoided using the exising async wrapper modules in favour of the standard callbacks provided by node.
-However, I've found myself repeating a number of patterns, so I've decided to abstract some of the more common ones into a separate module. __This is not an attempt to replace the standard callback mechanism in node.js.__ Its just some utility functions for writing async code, sticking as closely as possible the node's normal callbacks.
-The aim is to play nicely with node's existing async functions, and provide some higher-order functions that work when writing async code.
+However, I've found myself repeating a number of patterns, so I've decided to abstract some of the more common ones into a separate module.
+Aha!
+I hear you say.
+You've fallen into the trap, and now you too are implementing a new way of doing async!

+Well, not quite.
+What I've ended up with is a few higher-order functions that operate on async code using the convention of a single callback.
+This includes the usual 'functional' suspects (map, reduce, filter, forEach...) as well as some common patterns for running blocks of code that are asynchronous (parallel, series, waterfall...).

+__This is not an attempt to replace the standard callback mechanism in node.__ If you're interested in other ways to manage async code, take a look at the current implementations of the old node Promise objects or modules like node-continuables.

+## This module provides

+* __forEach (forEachSeries)__ - Applies an async iterator to each item in an
+  array.
+* __map (mapSeries)__ - Produces a new array of values by mapping each value in the given array through an async iterator function.
+* __filter (filterSeries)__ - Returns a new array of all the values which pass an async truth test.
+* __reduce__ - Reduces a list of values into a single value using an async iterator to return each successive step.
+* __some__ - Returns true if at least one element in the array satisfies an async test.
+* __every__ - Returns true if evert element in the array satisfies an async test.
+* __series__ - Run an array of functions in series, each one running once the previous function has completed.
+* __parallel__ - Run an array of functions in parallel, without waiting until the previous function has completed.
+* __waterfall__ - Runs an array of functions in series, each passing their results to the next in the array.
+* __auto__ - Determines the best order for running functions based on their requirements.
+* __iterator__ - Creates an iterator function which calls the next function in the array, returning a continuation to call the next one after that.

 ## Collections

-Not yet fully documented.

 ### forEach(arr, iterator, callback)

-Iterates over an array, applying an iterator function to each, in parallel.
+Applies an iterator function to each item in an array, in parallel.
 The iterator is called with an item from the list and a callback for when it has finished.
 If the iterator passes an error to this callback, the main callback for the forEach function is immediately called with the error.